biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/96472_Oregon
 - Tomato Starts.
 What is the earliest date recommended for planting tomatoes outside in the Willamette Valley

-## intent: askextension_tomato/96596_Oregon
-- Tomato questions.
-We plant tomatoes for our own enjoyment on our patio.
-We use a self watering  planter box.
-We would like a recommendation as to the type of tomatoes; when to plant them;  and how often to fertilize.
-We have not been happy with our choice of tomatoes in the past.
-We prefer a large round smooth tomato for slicing onto sandwiches, etc. Thank you so much for your help

 ## intent: askextension_tomato/96681_California
 - issues with powder mildrew on tomato leaves.
 Ive heard a great natural way to treat the mildew issues on the leaves of my tomato plant instead of the milk can I substitutew with almond milk instead